 - MyNetDiary allows you to plan and track carbs and fat, blood sugar, blood pressure, and medications with custom trackers.

-Syncs with: Fitbit (Flex, Force, One, Ultra, and Zip), Jawbone (Up and Up Pro), Nike + Fuelband (1.0 and SE), and Withings Pulse
+Syncs with: Fitbit (Flex, Force, One, Ultra, and Zip), Jawbone (Up), and Withings Pulse

 Also syncs with these scales: Fitbit Aria, Withings